 Avoid all other types of fabrics, especially the below:

-I once made the mistake of wearing black skinny jeans for a four-hour hike in 21 degrees Celsius – and trust me, I’d really learned my lesson by the end!
+I once made the mistake of wearing black skinny jeans for a four-hour hike in 21 degrees Celsius – and trust me, I really learned a lesson by the end of it!
 Sweating hell.

 In this case, you’d simply just subtract a layer, just like you’d add one on if the wind picked up or it suddenly started raining.